utdata/rwdir/docs/06-sums-analysis.md

 Let's break this down:

 - "For each agency in Texas".
 For all the questions, we only want Texas agencies.
-We took care of this in nthe import book so TX agencies shouuld already filtered.
+We took care of this in nthe import book so TX agencies should already filtered.
 - But the "For each agency" part tells me I need to **group_by** the `agency_name` so I can summarize totals within each agency.
 - "find the summed **quantity** and summed **total_value**": Because I'm looking for a total (or `sum()` of columns) I need `summarize()`.